Message in a Box: The Complete Recordings

-Message in a Box: The Complete Recordings is a four-CD box set by the Police, containing all five of their studio albums in chronological order, as well as non-album singles, non-album B-sides, and tracks from various compilation albums and the Brimstone & Treacle soundtrack (1982).
+Message in a Box: The Complete Recordings is a four-CD box set by the Police, containing the contents of all five of their studio albums in chronological order, as well as non-album singles, non-album B-sides, and tracks from various compilation albums and the Brimstone & Treacle soundtrack (1982).
 The box set also comes with a 68-page booklet.

 Contents

 The box set states that it 'contains every single song the Police ever released' but it excludes ten officially released tracks from before its release in 1993: